njPlanck/GAN-Model-Fingerprint-Extraction/README.md

 ![waveletcleaned](disp_imgs/image-7.png)

 ## Observation
-While we noticed the denoising could extract the pattern noise, especially that wavelet filter.
-The reference pattern noise computed from the average of these extracted fingerprints did not seem to show much effect when used for cleaning.
-We know that the more fingerprints that are used to compute the reference pattern, the additive noise component seem to vanish.
-But we suspect the pattern left afterwards may need some adaptive scaling to effective suppress these pattern noises during clearning.
+We noticed the denoising filters could suppress the pattern noise, especially with the wavelet filter.
+But the reference pattern noise computed from the average of these extracted fingerprints did not seem to show much effect when used for cleaning.
+This is even so after it was scaled.
+It is already known that the more fingerprints that are used to compute the reference pattern, the more additive noise component seem to vanish.
+So we suspect the pattern left afterwards may too small to make any noticeable effect.
+We may need to try some adaptive scaling to effectively increase the impact this reference pattern may have on the pattern noises during clearning.